chill117/proxy-verifier/readme.md

 Performs a geoip lookup on the proxy's IP address to determine in which country it is located.
 Uses [geoip-native-lite](https://github.com/chill117/geoip-native-lite) for super fast geoip lookups.
 Works with both IPv4 and IPv6.

+Returns [alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1) as string when successful.
+Returns `null` when the country could not be determined.

 Usage:
 ```js
 var ProxyVerifier = require('proxy-verifier');